 Going after a younger audience

 Almost 25% of the US population is under 19.
-So many budgeting apps seem to be going after this lucrative target audience, and it’s no surprise there are more startups like BusyKid and Plan’it Prom coming to the market.
+So many budgeting apps seem to be going after this lucrative target audience.
+It’s no surprise, therefore, there are more startups like BusyKid or Plan’it Prom coming to the market, who make a finance app for zoomers.

 The premise here is that teens and children will build up their trust in a brand and transition into lifetime subscribers of a company’s financial services as they transition into adulthood.